Thanks be to Odin, it's Freya's Day!

 The local approach is: Hey, it's the "White Nights", let's stay up and get even more drunk!

 He explained that he had written it in 1976 almost on a bet with a friend over Crichton's claim that Beowulf could be made into a popular story.
 Ibn Fadlan existed, and his journey north to the land of the Rus' as described in the first few chapters really happened as described in the book.
-I agree with Crichton, but I think that the movie Alien made a better argument, popularity-wise, in 1979.
+I agree with Crichton, but I think that the movie Alien made a better example of a popular remake of Beowulf.

 Specific types and sub-types of mead-like drinks include: